sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 ### Specialized technologies
 This Flutter app uses the following specialized technologies:
-- MVI: for managing state and handling intents
+- MVVM Clean + Bloc: for clean architecture with Bloc for state management
-- SharedPreferences / Hive: for storing key-value pair user preferences locally
+- SharedPreferences / Hive: for storing data locally to achieve data persistence.
-- Dio / HTTP: for making HTTP requests
+- Dio / Http: for making HTTP requests to remote servers

 ## UI/UX
-The UI should be intuitive.
-'MyString' can be modified by:
+The UI should be intuitive. 'my_string' can be modified by:
 - the user input
 - the backend server
 - the local storage